Let me start with a story to illustrate the benefits of silence

 Silence is a difficult thing to justify in today’s world (1).
 Technology has progressed to the point where we are living action-packed lives.
 If the phone isn’t ringing, notifications aren’t beeping, and we aren’t watching the latest news, there’s an overwhelming sense of missing out on something important.

-Have we forgotten the concept of silence?
+Have we forgotten the concept and benefits of silence?
 As the old adage “Silence is golden” says, it was once considered to be a valuable thing.
 In recent years and in our fast-paced lives, this has changed.

 Have our lives become so busy that we have no time for silent moments?
 Or are we so afraid of silence that we purposely keep our lives filled with noise?